Street racing surges across US amid coronavirus pandemic

 “The city of Portland has experienced an enormous increase in our shooting rate, a staggering amount of volatile demonstrations, while our staffing numbers have dwindled,” said acting Lt.
 Michael Roberts, who is tasked with addressing illegal street racing.
 “We often do not have the bandwidth to address the street racer calls.”

 Bizarrely, two police cars drag raced through a residential Washington, D.C., neighborhood last month.
 They wound up crashing into each other.
-One officer was fired, and three others are under investigation.
+One officer was fired.
+That former officer and another officer, now under suspension, were charged last week with reckless driving and other traffic offenses, the Washington Post reported.

 In Denver, police have deployed a helicopter to track races, closed lanes often used by racers and sent officers to places where racers meet.
 On April 3, a mother was killed when a street racer broadsided her car in downtown Denver.